A sensitivity curve approach to tuning a pulsar timing array in the detection era: Acknowledgements

 \section{Acknowledgements}

+The authors would like to thank Bence B\'ecsy for discussions regarding the various versions of the detection probability.
 The authors would like to thank Emiko Gardiner and Luke Zoltan Kelley for generously providing the SMBBH population simulations as well as multiple useful conversations regarding them.
 The authors would like to thank Andrea Mitridate for providing the code used to calculate the new-physics PSDs.
 Lastly, the authors would like to thank Xavier Siemens for many useful comments throughout the progression of the project.
 JGB and JSH acknowledge support from NSF CAREER award No.~2339728.
 JGB is supported in part through NASA and Oregon Space Grant Consortium, cooperative agreement 80NSSC20M0035.
 JSH acknowledges support from NSF Physic Frontiers Center award No.~2020265 and is supported through an Oregon State University start up fund.
 JDR also acknowledges support from NSF Physic Frontiers Center award No.~2020265 and start-up funds from the University of Texas Rio Grande Valley.

 \textit{Software:} \texttt{hasasia} \cite{hazboun:2019has}, \texttt{holodeck} \cite{holodeck2023}, \texttt{Jupyter} \cite{matplotlib}, \texttt{matplotlib} \cite{matplotlib}, \texttt{numpy} \cite{numpy}, \texttt{scipy} \cite{scipy}